-Although well known for its clinical practice, Mayo Clinic has strong programs in both laboratory and clinical research.
+Although well-known for its clinical practice, Mayo Clinic has strong programs in both laboratory and clinical research.
 Most Mayo Clinic medical staff members participate in some form of research activity.
-Visit the Mayo Clinic research Website for more specific information on research activities at Mayo Clinic in Rochester.
+Visit the Mayo Clinic research website for more specific information on research activities at Mayo Clinic.

 Resident scholarship program

 All residents participate in at least one scholarly project during residency.
 Residents may pursue projects ranging from basic science "bench" research to more clinically oriented studies, including health services research, quality improvement or medical education research.

 In fact, Mayo residents typically complete several scholarly projects during their training, resulting in publications and national presentations.
 Research productivity for the graduates who completed residency in June 2013 included 115 peer-reviewed published manuscripts and book chapters and 193 presentations at peer-reviewed regional, national and international meetings during their three years of training.

 The research productivity of previous classes has been remarkably similar, reflecting the rich academic milieu at Mayo Clinic in Rochester, our resident research curriculum, faculty and institutional support, and the diversity of scholarly opportunities.

 Some of the unique opportunities for scholarship include Mayo Clinic's unified medical record system — available to residents for project assistance — and the Department of Health Sciences Research, which oversees the Rochester Epidemiology Project.
 The Rochester Epidemiology Project uses a computer program to retrieve patient records according to diagnoses.
 This is the longest continuously funded NIH study.